ahsu1230/mathnavigatorSite/constellations/gemini/README.md

 # Gemini

-The Admin site is one of the main web clients that interact with Orion.
-This site allows MathNavigator administrators to manage student/parent information, available programs, and schedule classes and announcements.
+Gemini consists of two websites, the Admin and User site.
+Both of these web clients interact with the Orion webserver to provide services.
+The Admin site allows MathNavigator administrators to manage student/parent information, available programs, and schedule classes and announcements.On the other hand, the User site is the actual site that students and parents will interact with.

+For instance, the admin site allows an administrator to schedule new programs and classes for the upcoming semester while a student/parent can register for those classes.

 ## Onboarding Steps:

-By the end of these steps, you should be able to run a local webserver to both host the back-end golang servers and a front-end web application.
+Make sure that npm is installed before proceeding: (https://github.com/ahsu1230/mathnavigatorSite/blob/master/resources/onboarding/install_npm.md)

 ## Run the front-end web application (For both Admin and User)